BattletechModders/LowVisibility/README.md

 This bonus only applies ranged attacks.
 This bonus does not stack with other vision bonuses.
 An attacker with multiple vismode components applies the highest bonus to an attack, plus +1 for each addition vismode that provides a bonus.

-### Thermal Vision
+### Heat Vision

 __WIP: PLANNED BUT NOT COMPLETE__

 Like zoom vision, detecting an opponent through thermal vision has been a stable of BattleTech games back to MW2.
-Components with the `lv-vismode-thermal_mX_dY` mimic this effect by applying an attack bonus that increases the as the target heats up.
+Components with the `lv-vismode-heat_mX_dY` mimic this effect by applying an attack bonus that increases the as the target heats up.
 The attacker gains a -X bonus to their attack for each Y points of heat the target currently has.
-This bonus cannot exceed _ThermalVisionMaxBonus_, defined in `LowVisibility/mod.json`.
+This bonus cannot exceed _HeatVisionMaxBonus_, defined in `LowVisibility/mod.json`.

-> Example: A unit has a component with tag `lv-vismode-thermal_m1_d20`.
+> Example: A unit has a component with tag `lv-vismode-heat_m1_d20`.
 For any **ranged** attack where the target has 20 heat or less, the attack gains no bonus.
 If the target has 20-40 heat the attack has a -1 bonus, for 41-60 heat it has a -2 bonus, and so on.

 This bonus only applies ranged attacks.
 This bonus does not stack with other vision bonuses.
 An attacker with multiple vismode components applies the highest bonus to an attack, plus +1 for each addition vismode that provides a bonus.